ooz/blog/2022/game-analysis-universal-paperclips/README.md

 * Goal: acquire all matter, check that energy production and consumption are in balance
 * Manage: energy (production + storage), drones (harvester + wire), clip factories
-* Resources: clips and creativity for upgrades/research.
+* Resources: clips and Creativity for upgrades/research.
 Funds from Stage 1 are gone/don't matter anymore!

 UI and interaction: